ammendes/ScholarSnap/README.md

 AI-powered research assistant that surfaces the *latest* research papers (e.g. from arXiv) for a topic and produces concise, structured summaries using a Retrieval-Augmented Generation (RAG) pipeline backed by a **local LLM via Ollama**.

-## Why This Exists
-Researchers, engineers, and candidates preparing for interviews need a fast snapshot of what changed recently in their domain ("What’s new in diffusion models this week?").
-ScholarSnap automates that: fetch → embed → retrieve → summarize.

 ## Development Phases (Roadmap)
 1. Frontend First (React + Tailwind) – wire to mocked backend responses for fast UI iteration.
 2. Core Backend Skeleton (FastAPI) – health + RAG placeholder (mock data + fake embeddings + placeholder summarizer).